zenUnicorn/Building-end-to-end-pipelines-with-Sematic/README.md

 - Model training and evaluation – PyTorch, Tensorflow, XgBoost, Scikit Learn, etc.
 - Metrics extraction – extract aggregate metrics from model inferences or feature datasets
 - Hyperparameter tuning – iterate on configurations and trigger training jobs
+- Post to third-party APIs – post labelling requests, JIRA tickets, Slack messages, etc.
+- Arbitrary Python logic – really anything that can be implemented in Python.

 > Note: Python versions 3.8 and 3.9 are supported.